Formula to Calculate Net Asset Value (NAV)

 |Net Asset Value Formula =||

-Net Asset Value Formula in Excel (with excel template)
+Net Asset Value Calculation in Excel (with excel template)

 Let us now do the same example above in Excel.